underscoreio/essential-slick/src/pages/basics.md

 ## Orientation

-Slick is a Scala library for accessing relational databases.
-The code you write with Slick looks a lot like code you'd write using the Scala collections library.
-You can treat a query like a collection and `map` and `filter` over it or use it in a for comprehension.
+Slick is a Scala library for accessing relational databases using an interface similar to the Scala collections library.
+You can treat queries like collections, transforming and combining them with methods like `map`, `flatMap`, and `filter` before sending them to the database to fetch results.
 This is how we'll be working with Slick for the majority of this text.

-Your queries are type safe, meaning the compiler will spot some kinds of mistake you might make.
-A further benefit is that your queries _compose_, allowing you to build up expressions to run against the database.
+Standard Slick queries are written in plain Scala.
+These are *type safe* expressions that benefit from compile time error checking.
+They also *compose*, allowing us to build complex queries from simple fragments before running them against the database.
+If writing queries in Scala isn't your style, you'll be pleased to know that Slick also supports *plain SQL queries* that look more like the prepared statements you may be used to from JDBC.

-However, if this isn't your style, you'll be happy to know that Slick supports _plain SQL queries_.
-These look a lot like SQL embedded in your Scala code.
-We show this style in [Chapter 2](#PlainSQL).
+The majority of this book will focus on standard Scala queries.
+We will discuss plain SQL queries in more detail in **[TODO: PLAIN SQL CHAPTER NUMBER](#PlainSQL)**.

-Aside from querying, Slick helps manage database connections, transactions, schema, foreign keys, auto incrementing fields, and all the things you might expect from any database library.
+In addition to querying, Slick helps you with all the usual trappings of relational database, including connecting to a database, creating a schema, setting up transactions, and so on.
 You can even drop down below Slick to deal with JDBC directly, if that's something you're familiar with and find you need.

 <div class="callout callout-info">
 **Slick isn't an ORM**